clesk/clesk.github.io/index.md

 ### Students & Postdocs — We’re recruiting!
 If you’re interested in joining the group, please reach out!
-Positions are available for undergraduate research assistants, Masters and PhD students.
+Positions are available for undergraduate research assistants and Masters and PhD students.
-Funding opportunities exist for postdoctoral fellowships.

 </div>